tritum/form_element_linked_checkbox/README.md

 TYPO3 form framework.
 The user is able to define the link target and the link text.

+# Known incompatibilities

+This extension is not fully compatible with [EXT:form-mailtext](https://github.com/kitzberger/form-mailtext).
+Both extensions override the same Fluid templates.
+Create a copy within your site package, adapt the template accordingly and configure TYPO3 properly to use this template.

+# Installation and configuration

-## Install
+## Preferred Installation

-Copy the extension folder to `\typo3conf\ext\ `, upload it via extension manager or add it to your composer.json.
-Add the static TypoScript configuration to your TypoScript template.
+1. Require the extension via composer.
+2. Add the static TypoScript configuration to your TypoScript template.

 ## Customization